Touboul-Lab/cortex_patterning/README.md

 Repository of codes to:

 1. solve PDEs and process output for models of cortical patterning/neural fate in brain development.
-2. Process cortical imaging data and compute statistics on this data
+2. Process cortical imaging data and compute statistics on this data - see the imaging_analysis folder.

 Files with the .edp extension are for the freely available finite element PDE solver FreeFEM (https://freefem.org/).